ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

 3. Download the IPCam Android app onto your Android phone, and start the IPCam server

+4. Install tkinter for python3 to use the tkinter GUI

-4. Run the object_detection_multithreading.py script with arguments:
+5. Run the object_detection_multithreading.py script with arguments:
     IP addr and port of the IPCam server --source/-src='0.0.0.0:8080' IP addr of the this computer --destination/-dst='0.0.0.0' Width of the frames in the video stream --width=480